 - To Submit Out of District Activity:

-- Select the “Out of District Activity”, on the left navigation menu, to submit learning done outside of Plano ISD.
+- Select the “Out of District Activity” button on the toolbar at the top of the screen to submit learning done outside of Plano ISD.

-- Submit an artifact from your learning or a certificate of completion.
+- Submit an artifact from your learning for a certificate of completion.

 Note: Courses/workshops may be cancelled if enrollment is less than 10 participants